KaelenCarling/LumberHack/Deliverables/Deliverable_7.md

   * I helped a bit in development with setting up the raspberry pi that it runs on but today I worked with it for about 2 hours.
 * What did you do/test with the LumberHack
   * I set up a captive portal on the fake wifi network that looked like a google login and tested inputting credentials.
 I also tested if I the system sanitized it’s inputs with some SQL injection into the username and password boxes.
-* What were your opinions of the LumberHack as an operator of a system?
+* What were your opinions of the operations of LumberHack?
   * It wasn’t the most feature complete system I have ever worked with but it was very powerful and reliable.
 * Would you use the LumberHack to host a Rogue Access point?
   * Yes I would.
 It seems pretty useful for doing spear phishing attacks against specific targets.